dungeons-of-moria/umoria/docs/manual.md

 good saving throws.
 They also are very good at searching, disarming, perception, and stealth; so they make excellent thieves (but prefer to be called burglars...).
 They will be much weaker than humans, and no good at bashing.
-Halflings have fair infravision, so they can detect warm creatures at a distance.
+Halflings have fair infra-vision, so they can detect warm creatures at a distance.
 Halflings can choose between being a warrior, mage, or rogue.